hyunwhanjoe/mlXGPR/README.md

 ``python evaluate_cami.py`` will write a csv file into the directory with the results of mlXGPR+RankChain on the CAMI dataset as in Table 5.
 If you want the results of mlXGPR+RankChain (BioCyc) change the model_name variable or comment line 33 and uncomment line 34.
 # Train Model
 ``python train_mlxgpr.py`` will train a mlXGPR+AB model on the Synset-2 dataset.
 If you want to train a mlXGPR+AB+RE model comment lines 24-25 and uncomment lines 27-28.
 It takes about 30 minutes to train with n_jobs=35 on our server.

 ``python train_classifierchain.py`` will train a mlXGPR+Chain model on the Synset-2 dataset.
+If you want to train a mlXGPR+RankChain model comment lines 28-29 and uncomment lines 31-34.
 It takes about an hour to train with n_jobs=35 on our server.
 # Creating a PGDB with PathoLogic
 -We used PathoLogic version 22 to generate the PGDBs.
 All PGDBs for the manuscript were created on a Windows 10 pc.
 -First apply for a license to download Pathway Tools [here](https://biocyc.org/download.shtml)